Master of Science in

 Other Program Information:

-As part of the Master of Science in Logistics and Supply Chain Management program, students will take a comprehensive exam in LGMT 691, Logistics and Supply Chain Management Capstone Course.
-The exam will test students’ knowledge of courses from the MS in LSCM program.
+As part of the Master of Science in Logistics and Supply Chain Management program, students will take the Logistics and Supply Chain Management Capstone Course (LGMT 692).
+This culminating experience integrates supply chain management with the other key functions of the operation by means of sales and operations planning simulation.

 |Total Degree Requirements||30|